ucb-bar/chipyard/docs/Chipyard-Basics/Chipyard-Components.rst

   The include compiler and assembler toolchains, functional ISA simulator (spike), the Berkeley Boot Loader (BBL) and proxy kernel.
   The riscv-tools repository was previously required to run any RISC-V software, however, many of the riscv-tools components have since been upstreamed to their respective open-source projects (Linux, GNU, etc.).
   Nevertheless, for consistent versioning, as well as software design flexibility for custom hardware, we include the riscv-tools repository and installation in the Chipyard framework.

-**esp-tools**
-  A fork of riscv-tools, designed to work with the Hwacha non-standard RISC-V extension.
-  This fork can also be used as an example demonstrating how to add additional RoCC accelerators to the ISA-level simulation (Spike) and the higher-level software toolchain (GNU binutils, riscv-opcodes, etc.)

 Software
 -------------------------------------------